 How to Approach a Loved One

 If a loved one displays symptoms of insomnia it is important to recommend that they visit their current doctor and request an evaluation.
 While preventing someone from developing insomnia is not possible, providing support and information on treating insomnia is.
 Insomnia is very common, and reassuring loved ones that there is treatment and that they are not alone in their experience can be helpful.
-For more information on how to approach a loved one with insomnia visit: https://www.helpguide.org/articles/sleep/insomnia-causes-and-cures.htm/

 Types of Insomnia Disorder Treatment

-Treatment for insomnia can include behavioral, psychological, medical components or some combination thereof, but it is usually treatable.
+Treatment for insomnia can include behavioral, psychological, medical components, or some combination thereof, but it is usually treatable.
 It is important to distinguish the best course of treatment individually.

 A significant treatment for insomnia is lifestyle changes.
-Doing things like making sure not to eat heavy before bedtime, finding ways to relax, not staying in bed when you are not sleeping, avoiding the intake of stimulants before bed, and eliminating screen time before bedtime are all ways to change sleeping habits.
+Doing things like making sure not to eat heavily before bedtime, finding ways to relax, not staying in bed when you are not sleeping, avoiding the intake of stimulants before bed, and eliminating screen time before bedtime are all ways to change sleeping habits.
 Remaining active and sticking to a sleep schedule constantly may improve an individual’s sleeping habits.
 If an individual is taking medications, it is important to know the side effects of the medication.

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

-Cognitive behavioral therapy for insomnia is a common form of treatment for insomnia, as it can teach individuals how to control or eliminate thoughts that can cause individuals not to stay asleep or fall asleep.
+Cognitive-behavioral therapy for insomnia is a common form of treatment for insomnia, as it can teach individuals how to control or eliminate thoughts that can cause individuals not to stay asleep or fall asleep.
 CBT-I teaches individuals how to develop good sleeping habits and behaviors that will assist with sleeping habits.
 Some strategies learned are relaxation techniques or sleep restriction (controlling naps, changing the amount of time spent in bed, etc).

 There are other ways to treat insomnia that people try like using meditation or yoga to calm the mind and reduce stress.
-Other ways include the use of an over the counter supplement, melatonin, or other dietary supplements like valerian.
+Other ways include the use of an over-the-counter supplement, melatonin, or other dietary supplements like valerian.
 Discuss with a doctor before using melatonin or valerian as they have various side effects.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.